Simply-Static/simply-static/readme.txt

 * New: Added the ability to reset the plugin settings back to their defaults
 * New: Future versions will be able to downgrade to 2.0.0 (by overwriting files) without errors
 * New: Friendly error message if trying to use Simply Static with PHP < 5.3
-* New: Added support for Accelerated Mobile Pages HTML attributes
+* New: Added support for Accelerated Mobile Pages (AMP) HTML attributes
 * Fix: URLs containing the WP URL as a query param will rewrite the param with the new URL
 * Fix: Non-WP URLs in the Additional URLs section no longer cause Simply Static to hang
 * Fix: Zip creation will no longer throw errors when trying to process 0 byte files